 Joanna Wiebe: Excellent, thank you everybody for your great chats and participation today.
 Yes, the replay will be available in a couple of days.
 I know everybody wants to see it, there was lots of like comments around note-taking throughout.
 Jill, thank you so much for sharing this with us today.

 Jill Quick: Thank you so much for having me.

 Joanna Wiebe: No, it was amazing.
 And we’ll look forward to seeing everybody next week, stay safe.
 Thanks again, Jill.
 Thanks Ange, Sarah and everybody.
+And if anyone would like to dive deeper into which metrics matter for your email campaign you can read more here.
 Have a good one.
 Thanks, everyone.
 Bye.